Revelation Chapter 2 RCW Text with Notes

 He who has the sharp double-edged sword says this:

-2.13 I know your efforts, and where you live, there, where Satan’s throne is.
+2.13 I know your efforts, and that you where you live where Satan’s throne is.
 You are firmly holding My name, and did not disown your faith even in the days when My faithful witness, Antipas, was killed among you, there, where Satan lives.

 2.14 But I judge against you concerning a few things, because you have some who are holding to the teachings of Balaam, who taught Balak how to set traps in the sight the sons of Israel, so that they would eat things offered to idols, and use prostitutes.